 Verlade and Cázarez came up with the idea after working in the furniture, automotive, and fashion industries where they realized how big the problem of environmental pollution actually was.
-They became interested in reducing the environmental impact, and left their job and started the company, Adriano Di Marti, to focus on developing Desserto®.
+They became interested in reducing the environmental impact, left their job, and started the company, Adriano Di Marti, to focus on developing Desserto®.

-Sustainability: Why Cactus?
+Sustainability: Why Cactus leather?

 Extreme drought and desertification are some of the future challenges that countries will need to face due to climate change.
 This will mainly affect farmers and small producers with an already low income.
 Therefore, it is necessary to find crops that will be able to withstand these extreme conditions such as high temperature, poor soil, and drought.

-Cacti, specifically the nopal, have unique characteristics that are resilient towards these conditions.
-The Nopal is able to grow on the soil where other crops will not survive, and it can be used to restore degraded land.
+Cacti, specifically the nopal, have unique characteristics that are resilient to these conditions.
+The Nopal is able to grow on soil where other crops will not survive, and it can be used to restore degraded land.
 Nopal is originally from Mexico, but it can be cultivated all over the world.
 Nevertheless, Mexico is still the biggest producer worldwide.

 Moreover, the Nopal, and other cacti, have the ability to store CO2.
 So increasing the amount of Nopal plantations can be a strategy to reduce the CO2 in the atmosphere.